meooow25/samsort/HOWTO.md

   index array.

 Neither are ideal.
 The most efficient way to sort small elements is to sort the array of such elements directly.
-Unfortunately, this library cannot to used to do this because there are only two functions, one to sort boxed values, and one to sort `Int`s.
+Unfortunately, this library cannot be used to do this because there are only two functions, one to sort boxed values, and one to sort `Int`s.
 If we must use this library, sorting by index is the method of choice.
 It is not ideal, but it will not be slow either.